 Meetings and trustees having care of property or funds received in trust are obligated to maintain strict integrity in carrying out intentions and directions of testators or donors.
 When trusts are restricted to use of income only, management of capital investments must take into account both long and short term needs toward accomplishing the purposes of the gifts.
 While seeking also to make investments of social benefit in keeping with Friends’ testimonies, selections should be such as are prudently calculated to assure continuing income at a reasonable level.

 Meetings are encouraged to obtain legal advice as to the manner of holding and investing meeting property, and to make suitable provision for incorporation or for the appointment of trustees, and for periodic reviews of titles to property and the investment of funds.
-Under the By-Laws for New York Yearly Meeting Trustees (printed towards the end of this book), title and management of yearly meeting property and trust funds are vested in the trustees appointed by the yearly meeting.
+Under the By-Laws of New York Yearly Meeting of the Religious Society of Friends, Inc. (printed towards the end of this book), title and management of yearly meeting property and trust funds are vested in the trustees appointed by the yearly meeting.
 No person shall be a trustee of more than one meeting at the same time.